Beyond LinkedIn: How B2B brands market in 2026 [Updated]

 Why bother with these niche channels?
 One big reason is trust.
 B2B buyers trust content that isn’t coming directly from the vendor.
 A recommendation on a forum or a well-written answer on Quora often feels more credible than a whitepaper on a company’s website.
 By having a presence in these community-driven spaces, you insert your expertise into the conversation in a non-salesy way.
 Then, when those community members eventually enter “buying mode,” your brand is already on their radar as a helpful resource.

 It turns out that Google’s page 1 often includes Reddit and Quora threads for long-tail questions.
 After a 2023 update, Reddit actually became one of the most visible domains in Google search results.
 If someone searches for “best project management tool for startups” or “firewall recommendations 2025”, there’s a good chance a Reddit discussion or Quora Q&A will show up on the first page.
 Users have even gotten into the habit of adding “reddit” to their search queries to find more authentic discussions.
-For your marketing, this means that participating in those discussions is indirectly an SEO strategy
+For your marketing, this means that participating in those discussions is indirectly an SEO strategy.

 Your content on community sites can rank and drive prospects your way.
 For example, if your team has chimed in on a popular Reddit thread about “cloud monitoring tools”, a prospect searching Google might find that thread and see your helpful comment before they ever see your website.

-In 2025, SEO isn’t just about your blog; it’s about your overall presence in the places people seek answers.
+In 2026, SEO isn’t just about your blog; it’s about your overall presence in the places people seek answers.
 So by engaging on Reddit and Quora, you’re not only interacting with users on those platforms, you’re also planting content that can be discovered via search.
 It’s a backdoor to visibility.
 This blending of community engagement and SEO is new for a lot of B2B marketers, but it’s becoming a key advantage.

 An integrated, human-centric approach

 Go where your audience actually spends time.
 And when you get there, aim to be useful, not promotional.
 LinkedIn is still a key platform, thanks to its professional network and variety of content formats.
 Posts that share insights, start conversations, highlight your team, or gather opinions can help you stay visible and keep leads coming in.
 But relying on LinkedIn alone won’t cut it.
 More and more tech buyers are turning to spaces like Reddit, Quora, and other informal communities to get honest advice from peers.
 Smart B2B brands are starting to mix the familiar with the often-overlooked.
 That might mean adding forums, Q&As, or niche groups to your usual mix of LinkedIn and email – not to push a product, but to be part of the conversation.
-This kind of presence helps your brand show up where it matters: in feeds, in threads, and in search results.
+This kind of presence helps your brand show up where it matters: in feeds, in threads, and in AI + traditional search results.
 It’s about being findable wherever people go to figure things out.

 Hi!
 I'm Dariia Panchenko, Analytics and Community Manager at Fractional Teams.
 I write about the best B2B marketing strategies and practices.